shakacode/react-webpack-rails-tutorial/README.md

 - Easily enable retrofitting such a JS framework into an existing Rails app.
 - Enable the use of the JavaScript ES6 transpiler.
 - Example setting up Ruby and ES6 linting in a real project.
+- Example of thorough use of Ruby and JavaScript linters, and other CI tasks.

 # Technologies involved